Espen Barth Eide: 2022

-In August, Barth Eide expressed disagreement with fellow party member Trond Giske over the government's plan to develop new renewable power in Norway before regulating the relationship with foreign exports.
-Barth Eide expressed that he believed that electricity might continue to be expensive and that there was no reason "to believe it would become less expensive immediately".

 On 29 August, Dagbladet revealed that Barth Eide and his ministry had rejected a request from Ukraine regarding the need for personal protective equipment for rangers in the country.
 The rejection letter stated that Norway didn't have the equipment in question available for donation.

 On 6 October, as part of the state budget for 2023, Barth Eide presented plans to tackle climate change in what he dubbed "the green book".
-The budget included plans to cut emissions from 23,9 million tons to 23,2 million, while additional measures would assist it being fill the gap of 0,2 million.
-Environmental organisations reacted widely negative to the budget proposal for climate and environment issues, citing the cuts weren't sufficient enough to reach Norway's climate goal in 2030.
+The budget included plans to cut emissions from 23.9 million tons to 23.2 million, while additional measures would assist it being fill the gap of 0.2 million.
+Environmental organisations reacted widely negative to the budget proposal for climate and environment issues, citing the cuts were insufficient to reach Norway's climate goal in 2030.

 In early November, Liberal Party leader Guri Melby accused Barth Eide of hiding the real figures for car emissions in a Norwegian Automobile Federation report.
-State Secretary Ragnhild Syrstad, on Barth Eide's behalf, assured that process was being made on selling electricity cars and reach the 2025 goal.
+State Secretary Ragnhild Syrstad, on Barth Eide's behalf, assured that progress was being made on selling electricity cars and reach the 2025 target.

 While attending the 2022 United Nations Climate Change Conference in Egypt, Eide defended Norway's position on confusing to produce oil while also calling for increased climate costs.
 He added that he wasn't impressed by the notion of stopping oil production and the sudden occurrence of an energy revolution, also that oil among other things, should be phased out gradually.

 Eide attended the 2022 United Nations Biodiversity Conference in Montreal, where he encouraged cooperation between countries to solve the nature crisis.
 He also led the end-negotiations at the conference and also expressed hope for a solution by the end of its duration.
 On 19 December, a nature agreement was made by all countries at the conference.
 Barth Eide praised the agreement, also praising it for its "clear language".
 The agreement had however been blocked by DR Congo before being ratified.